rradfar/front-end-interview-questions/coding.md

 </details>

+---

-**Q8.** Write a function that takes a string as input and returns true if the parentheses in the input string are 'balanced' and false otherwise.
+Q. Write a function that takes a string as input and returns true if the parentheses in the input string are 'balanced' and false otherwise.
 For the parentheses to be balanced, each open parenthesis must have a corresponding closing parenthesis, in the correct order.
 For example:
 - `((()))` is balanced
 - `(()(()()))` is balanced
 - `)(` is not balanced